craftingcity/The-Known-World/Junie's Characters/Tiana Turing.md

 ##### Awakened Spellbook
 At 2nd level, while you are holding the book, it grants you the following benefits:
 	- You can use the book as a spellcasting focus for your wizard spells.
-	- When you cast a wizard spell with a spell slot, you can temporarily replace its damage type with a type that appears in another spell in your spellbook, which magically alters the spell's formula for this casting only.
+	- When you cast a wizard spell with a spell slot, you can temporarily replace its damage type with a type that appears in another spell in your spellbook.
 The latter spell must be of the same level as the spell slot you expend.
 	- When you cast a wizard spell as a ritual, you can use the spell's normal casting time, rather than adding 10 minutes to it.
 Once you use this benefit, you can't do so again until you finish a long rest.

 #### Equipment